Lewis & Clark Baseball League: Draft

 One logistical issue with a mission to have separate weekday and weekend players is the need for both conferences to have their own tryout and draft process.
-Players that are not recruited, or are not claimed in free agency, must first select which day of the week they would like to play.
-For 2014, the Lewis Conference requires a minimum of 138 total players; 92 for the inaugural Clark Conference season.
-These roster spots come in a random assortment of positions, as each team will have different position limits already reached.
-Brandon Fairbanks is the league's Director of Recruiting and is responsible for building the pool of un-recruited players.
-An open tryout is then held in mid-May.
+Players that were not recruited or not claimed in free agency had to first select which days of the week they wanted to play.
+For 2014, the Lewis Conference required a minimum of 138 total players; 92 for the inaugural Clark Conference season.
+These roster spots came in a random assortment of positions, as each team would have different position limits already reached.
+Brandon Fairbanks served as the league's Director of Recruiting and was responsible for building the pool of unrecruited players.
+An open tryout was then held in mid-May.